LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 ## Add a Cloud Exam to your lab profile(s)

 If you want to add an exam to a Cloud Slice lab, the process is the same as adding an exam to a lab that does not include cloud resources.
 The only difference is in how you enable scoring of the Cloud Slice itself.
-If you set the scoring type of the exam as **Automated**, you can configure scoring items that include scripts that can be used to verify whether or not a student completed the required tasks to pass the lab.

-If you have not already done so, add an exam to the lab profile where you want to include an exam by opening the **Exam** tab, checking the single checkbox labelled **Has Exam**, and selecting **Automated** in the **Scoring Type** field.
+To add an exam to the lab profile, open the **Exam** tab, check **Has Exam**, and select **Automated** in the **Scoring Type** field.

 Once you have indicated you want an automated exam in your lab, you can add scoring items that can be used to score a Cloud Slice by doing the following: